-If a reviewer upholds the decision and the refusal reasons also remain the same then the applicant will not be entitled to a further AR.
+If a reviewer upholds the decision and the refusal reasons also remain the same, then the applicant will not be entitled to a further AR.
 However, if the reviewer upholds the decision but revises the refusal reasons then will serve a new refusal notice (GV51) with the AR decision letter.
 Certainly, the letter will elaborate on the reasons for upholding the original decision.
 Therefore, if there are fresh reasons for refusal which were not notified originally, then the applicant will be able to submit a further AR request limited to the fresh reasons.
-Furthermore, if the reviewer overturns the original decision then will notify the applicant.
-And also request for applicant’s passport.
+Furthermore, if the reviewer overturns the original decision, then will notify the applicant and request for applicant’s passport.

 In fact, an applicant can withdraw an administrative review for UK visa under the following circumstances: